picocomputer/picocomputer.github.io/docs/source/api.rst

 2. Calling with fastcall
 ========================

+If you only plan on writing C code, you can skip this section.
 The binary interface is based on fastcall from the `CC65 Internals <https://cc65.github.io/doc/cc65-intern.html>`_.
-The last parameter is passed by register and everything else is pushed on the stack from left to right.
-The return value is also passed by register.
+However, the RP6502 fastcall does not use or require anything from CC65.

+The CC65 fastcall is simply a pattern which I think works well for both C and assembly programmers.
+In short:

+* Kernel calls have C declarations.
+* Last argument is passed by register.
+* Stack arguments are pushed left to right.
+* Return value in register.

 The register is known as AX for 16 bits and AXSREG for 32-bits.
 CC65 keeps SREG in zero page.
 A and X are the 6502 registers.
-Let's look at this example function.
+Let's look at an example function.
+All kernel calls are specified as a C declaration like so:

 .. c:function:: int doit(int arg0, int arg1);